Zai4ikManiak/Linux_Studying_Workflow/Hacking/Reconaissannce/Search Engines/Shodan Cheat Sheet.md

 <summary><strong>city:</strong> <em>Search results to devices located in a <ins>specific city</ins>.</em></summary>

 ---
+> ***NOTE***
+> - City names with spaces must be wrapped in quotes.
+> - Geolocation is based on IP-to-location databases, so accuracy depends on the provider.

 | Browser Example | Console Example |
 | :---: | :---: |
 | `city:"New York"` | `shodan search --limit 3 city:"New York"` |